Vibrat/myjournal/content/docs/python/basic-operation-in-numpy.md

 * In two dimensional array, both `@` and `.dot` perform the same operation which is normal matrix multiplication.
 * In higher dimensional array ($ n >= 3 $), they perform slightly different:
     * For `@`, it is treated as a stack of matrices residing in the last two indices and broadcast accordingly.
-    * For `.dot`, it is a sum product over the last axis of a and the second-to-last of b.
+    * For `.dot`, it is a sum product over the last axis of the first matrix and the second-to-last of the second matrix.

 Let first take an example of 2 dimensional array to see they generate the same result as matrix multiplication